If you’re a young person (aged 4 or older) who enjoys singing, perhaps a bit of drama thrown in, we invite you to be a part of this.

 What others say about singing at St Mary’s

-The Youth Choir will be a new choir, but young people have been singing at St Mary’s as a part of the main choir for centuries!
+Young people have been singing at St Mary’s for centuries!
 This is what some of the recent ones have said.
 All of these people are still very much a part of St Mary’s adult choir:

 Cameron – joined 2012 – Now: Aberystwyth University